Whole Foods profit down as same-store sales declines persists

 1 Min Read

-LOS ANGELES (Reuters) - Whole Foods Market Inc (WFM.O), which has agreed to be bought by Amazon.com Inc (AMZN.O) for $13.7 billion, on Wednesday reported a quarterly profit decline after same-store sales fell for the eighth quarter in a row.
+LOS ANGELES, July 26 (Reuters) - Whole Foods Market Inc , which has agreed to be bought by Amazon.com for $13.7 billion, on Wednesday reported a quarterly profit decline after same-store sales fell for the eighth quarter in a row.

-Shares in the upscale grocer, which released the financial report more than two hours earlier than expected, were largely unchanged at $41.80 in midday trading.

 Net income fell to $106 million, or 33 cents per share, from $120 million, or 37 cents per share, a year earlier.